openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-throughput/advanced_throughput_options.rst

 * Keep in mind that the streams also inflate the model load (compilation) time.

 For efficient asynchronous execution, the streams are actually handling the inference with a special pool of the threads (a thread per stream).
 Each time you start inference requests (potentially from different application threads), they are actually muxed into an inference queue of the particular ``ov:Compiled_Model``.
 If there is a vacant stream, it pulls the request from the queue and actually expedites that to the on-device execution.
-There are further device-specific details, like for the CPU, in the :doc:`internals <optimizing-low-level-implementation>` section.
+There are further device-specific details, like for the CPU, in the :doc:`internals <../optimizing-low-level-implementation>` section.

 Batching
 ####################